nearwood/msqur/README.md

 MSQ XML is pretty bad XML, it doesn't take advantage of many XML features.

 # TODO #
+1. Parse engine details and update from MSQ
 1. DB update management
 1. Admin so things are easier
 1. Strip whitespace (except in table data!)